BananaSupreme/Willow/Docs/Command_Syntax.md

 - **And**:
     - Alias: `And`, `A`, `&`
     - Wrapper Node
-    - Similiar to the OneOf node the inner nodes are seperated by pipes,
+    - Similar to the OneOf node the inner nodes are seperated by pipes,
     - Note that nodes are processed from left to right
-    - Description: A wrapper that require all nodes going from left to write to be processed succesfully.
+    - Description: A wrapper that require all nodes going from left to write to be processed successfully.

 - **Or**:
     - Alias: `Or`, `O`, `~`,
     - Wrapper Node
-    - Similiar to the OneOf node the inner nodes are seperated by pipes,
+    - Similar to the OneOf node the inner nodes are seperated by pipes,
     - Note that nodes are processed from left to right
     - Description: A wrapper that requires that any of the node processors produces a match.